c9/docs.c9.io/src/ide-components/console.md

 ## Output

 The output tab in the console shows information whenever a user is running or debugging a program.
-The content is similar to the output of a desktop terminal.
+The content is similar to the output of a desktop terminal:
 ![Screenshot of program output](./images/consoleOutput.png)

 The output tab also displays the error and additional information that can improve your coding quality.
 You can use the console to output results from your running application, just like a regular terminal.